frozenpandaman/splatnet2statink/README.md

 ## Usage
 ```
-$ python splatnet2statink.py [-i path/to/results.json] [-p]
+$ python splatnet2statink.py [-i path/to/results.json] [-t] [-p]
 ```

-If no input file (`-i`) is provided, the JSON is pulled from [https://app.splatoon2.nintendo.net/api/results](https://app.splatoon2.nintendo.net/api/results), given your cookie.
+The `-i` flag allows users to specify the path to a JSON file to be used as input.
+Without this, the file is pulled from [https://app.splatoon2.nintendo.net/api/results](https://app.splatoon2.nintendo.net/api/results), given a valid cookie.

+The `-t` flag sends the data to stat.ink as a dry run, without uploading, for testing/validation purposes.

 The `-p` flag suppresses uploading the battle number as a private note.

 ## Working features
-- [x] Lobby/Mode
-- [x] Stage
-- [x] Weapon
+- [x] Lobby/Mode, Stage, Weapon
 - [x] Result, final count/percent, turf inked
 - [x] Kills, deaths, assists, specials
 - [x] Rank & rank after, level & level after
 - [x] Battle start & end times
 - [x] Splatfest title & power
 - [x] Scoreboard stats & player ranking
+- [x] Cookie generation using user's session token (must be manually acquired for now)
 - [x] Non-English language game support

 ## To implement
 - [ ] Gear + ability recognition (waiting on stat.ink API v2)
-- [ ] Automating SplatNet cookie generation/acquisition, e.g. via user log-in (partially implemented using user's session token from app)
 - [ ] Monitoring for new battles/updates in real-time
+- [ ] Full automation of SplatNet cookie generation/acquisition, e.g. via user log-in

 ## Setup instructions

-Download the script and put your stat.ink API key into the `API_KEY` variable at the top of splatnet2statink.py.
-In iksm.py, put your session token into the `SESSION_TOKEN` variable.
+Download the script and change the `API_KEY`, `YOUR_COOKIE`, and `SESSION_TOKEN` variables at the top.

-### Getting your SplatNet cookie and session token (manual – this process will hopefully be automated in the future)
+### Obtaining your SplatNet cookie and session token

 1. Install the Python 3 package `mitmproxy`.
 For me this is `pip3 install mitmproxy` in Terminal.
 (Python 3 can be installed via [Homebrew](https://python-guide-pt-br.readthedocs.io/en/latest/starting/install3/osx/).)